 Raising the age means including 17-year-olds in the juvenile justice system.
-Right now, Missouri is one of only 6 states that exclude all 17-year-olds from the juvenile justice system.
+Right now, Missouri excludes all 17-year-olds from the juvenile justice system.

 Raising the age will improve public safety, save taxpayer dollars, treat families fairly, and get better outcomes for vulnerable young people.

 Adults leaving our state prisons are three times more likely to reoffend and go back to prison than youth leaving our juvenile facilities.
 Our juvenile justice system is better at holding kids accountable and getting them on the right track.